-Essay II received a somewhat better score from the Teaching Assistant than I would have given it, but it is still quite a bit better than Essay I. The description of the epidemic, its symptoms and short-term effects is more detailed.
-Again, however, the second part of the essay, the analysis of long - term effects is pretty lousy.
+Essay II received a somewhat better score from the teaching assistant than I would have given it, but it is quite a bit better than Essay I. The description of the epidemic, its symptoms and short-term effects is more detailed (in fact, I get the feeling that the student really enjoyed describing the symptoms, maybe a little too much).
+Again, however, the second part of the essay, the analysis of long-term effects is pretty lousy.
 The essay contains an acceptable fraction of the religious effects, but ignores social and economic consequences.
 It is less vague in terms of what was written, but still missing important elements.
+On to Essay III.